FolkComputer/folk/README.md

 ##### On unmatch

 ```
-set pid [exec chmod 33]
+set pid [exec python3]
 On unmatch {
     kill $pid
 }
 ```

-#### Explicit lexical environments
+#### Non-capturing

-You can provide a `with environment` suffix to a When to provide an explicit lexical environment for that When.
+You can disable capturing of lexical context around a When with the `(non-capturing)` flag.

-This is mostly to help runtime performance if a When is declared somewhere that has a lot of stuff in scope at declaration time, because the evaluator won't need to deserialize all that stuff (that is by default automatically serialized from the environment around the When) every time the When executes.
+This is mostly to help runtime performance if a When is declared somewhere that has a lot of stuff in scope at declaration time.

 ```
+set foo 3
-When /p/ is cool {
+When (non-capturing) /p/ is cool {
    Claim $p is awesome
+   # can't access $foo from in here
-} with environment {}
+}

-set adverb "very"
-When /p/ is cool {
-   Claim $p is $adverb awesome
-} with environment [dict create adverb $adverb]
 ```

 #### Assert and Retract